Fire and rescue, medical, and police

 a valid international driving permit (IDP)

-your current Australian driver's licence
+your current Australian driver's licence (digital driver's licences may not be accepted)

 If you stay in Macau longer than 14 days, you must register your driving licence with the Macau Public Security Police Force (CPSP).